 In a spirit of play and light humour then, the following suggestion is offered.
-To continue the current interpretation of Sir Thomas More's (1516) well established metaphor of utopia as an ideal place, the terminology based on the suffix 'topia' could be expanded in a linguistic amalgam, to include words like 'mytopia', 'yourtopia', 'his/hertopia', 'theirtopia', 'ecotopia', 'dollartopia', 'etopia', 'technotopia', and so on, adding to the accessible vocabulary of futures literacy available to students in a school setting; encouraging a familiarity with the field.
+To continue the current interpretation of Sir Thomas More's (1516) well established metaphor of utopia as an ideal place, the terminology based on the suffix 'topia' could be expanded in a linguistic amalgam, to include words like 'mytopia', 'yourtopia', 'his/hertopia', 'theirtopia', 'ecotopia', 'dollartopia', 'etopia', 'technotopia', and so on, adding to the accessible vocabulary of futures literacy available to students in a school setting; encouraging a familiarity with the field, and suggesting that there are many more varied and potentially useful possibilities than the totalitarian utopia or dystopia, and even the more balanced, but potentially wide-ranging eutopia.
 This may offend the purist, but it does build on a known term, hopefully suggesting or encouraging a familiarity with futures thinking 'just for fun', without the serious intent that necessarily underscores much futures work.
 It also offers some more vocabulary for Judge's 'metaphorical language', and by the sheer number of 'topias', suggests that no single version of the future suits everyone.
 Indeed, More's original text was full of humour, meant to entertain (his character's name Hythlodaeus translates as "dispenser of nonsense"), but also, according to Turner (in More, 2003, p. xiii), "to tell home-truths with comparative safety - to be as serious as he likes, while retaining, for use in emergencies, the excuse that he is only clowning".
 The term utopia itself translates as "not place", rather than "an ideal place".

 In summary, drama praxis engages with the cultural surroundings, and it is involved in personal engagement, storytelling, and exploration of difference, learning, critique, and transformation.
 Students of drama are included in the praxis, and have a part to play in this engagement.
 They may be regarded as having the potential to participate in human affairs and act responsibly in a paradigm of stewardship.
 A theatre of stewardship is one possibility for a guiding principle.
-Transformational theatre necessarily includes a sense of purpose, and an idea of future alternatives or stories to be presented to an audience as 'places to explore or play with', while maintaining a distance that supports the freedom to critique.
+Transformational theatre necessarily includes a sense of purpose and an idea of future alternatives or stories to be presented to an audience as 'places to explore or play with', while maintaining a distance that supports the freedom to critique.